Mental Health and Safety: The Impact of Substance Use Disorders On Family & Children

 Addiction impacts every area of an individual's life.
 Although addiction often seems innocuous at first and rarely displays its true colors immediately after it develops, it has far-reaching and often unimagined effects for the individual who is addicted and those around them.
-Although it may appear as though addiction is only damaging or harmful if it is engaged in regularly and openly, there are many avenues through which children are harmed about parental addiction.
+Although it may appear as though addiction is only damaging or harmful if it is engaged in regularly and openly, there are many avenues through which children are harmed about having alcoholic parents.
 A child's mental health, physical health, neurological development, and social development can all be negatively impacted by living with a parent with a substance use disorder.

 Substance Abuse: Immediate Effects and Consequences

 A substance use disorder is defined by continued use of a substance, despite harmful consequences.
 Preoccupation around using a substance significantly impacts an individual's daily life.
 The immediate effects of substance use disorder are clear: declining physical health, negatively impacted mental health, job loss, community loss, and the potential for legal action taken against you.
 People currently dependent on drugs or alcohol stand to lose their homes, their children, and support systems, creating a painful and vicious cycle in which substances are used to cope and give greater reasons to need coping mechanisms.
 Although these are the effects of current, ongoing addiction, there is far less attention given to the effects of light, sporadic, or even historic substance use—especially their impact on children.

 Children Of Parents With Substance Use Disorders: A Quick Glance